Fatima Shah: Biography

 From 1947, Shah worked for the rehabilitation of refugee women who migrated to Pakistan from India, following independence in 1947.
-Shah was also one of the founding members of the APWA All Pakistan Women's Association which was founded in 1949.
-She was a leading gynecologist of the Civil Hospital, Karachi till the onset of blindness through retinitis pigmentosa in 1954 which resulted in becoming fully blind by 1957.
+Shah was also one of the founding members of the All Pakistan Women's Association which was founded in 1949.
+She was a leading gynecologist of the Civil Hospital, Karachi till the onset of blindness through retinitis pigmentosa in 1954 which resulted in the complete loss of her eyesight 1957.

 She founded the Pakistan Association of the Blind (PAB) in 1960.
 She worked as the president of PAB until 1984, when she retired from that position.

 She was sent to the United States by Begum Raana Liaquat so she could study.
 She visited Iowa in 1964 in order to study that state's programs for the blind.
 In the US, she became one of the founding members of the International Federation of the Blind (IFB) in New York.
 She became the second vice-president of the IFB.

 When she returned Pakistan, she lobbied the Pakistani government to remove the health clause because people with disabilities were being deprived of jobs.
 She also urged the government to introduced Braille in Pakistan officially.

 Dr Shah organized the Disabled People's Federation of Pakistan to serve as a national affiliate to the Disabled Peoples' International of which she was a world council member.

 She played a significant role in the establishment of a global body called the World Blind Union and also became a member of the Federal Council National Parliament.

 Shah died on October 12, 2002, and was buried in the Defence graveyard in Karachi.